Owlzy/OWL.Examples/README.md

 ## Scene Stack

 Trigger a pause scene using a scene stack.
-Scenes in background pause because they are not at the top of the stack.
+Scenes in the background pause because they are not at the top of the stack.

 ```csharp
 using OWL.Graph;